All Posts

 By aligning with your company's goals and considering the corporate culture you aim to foster, you can develop a unique policy that brings your company's effectiveness to the next level.

-Below are the most important aspects that should be covered in a standard PTO policy for small businesses:
+Below are the most important aspects that should be covered in a standard PTO policy for a small business:

 • PTO amount.
 Determine whether you will provide your employees with a lump sum of days off or divide them into separate categories, such as sick leave and vacation.
 Specify how much time off to allocate for each category and/or in total.